-In order for the Windows network server to work on your Keenetic, the 'File and printer Sharing (SMB/CIFS protocol)' system component must be installed.
+For the Windows network server to work on your Keenetic, the 'File and printer sharing (SMB/CIFS protocol)' system component must be installed.
 You can do this on the 'General system settings' page in the 'Updates and component options' section by clicking on 'Component options'.

 To configure the server, go to the 'Applications' page.
 Here you will see the 'Windows network' panel.
 By default, the 'Windows network' server is enabled.
 Click on the 'Windows network' link.

 In the 'Basic settings' section of the appeared window, the 'Auto-mount new USB drives' option is enabled by default.
 This means that a newly plugged-in drive will be automatically added to the system.

-In the 'Server name' field, you can change the name that will be used to identify your Keenetic in the local network (NetBIOS name).
-If you want your Keenetic to be visible in a Network environment, you must specify the name of the group in which all other computers on your home network are located in the 'Workgroup' field.
+In the 'Server name' field, you can change the name used to identify your Keenetic in the local network (NetBIOS name).
+If you want your Keenetic to be visible in a Network environment, you must specify the group's name in which all other computers on your home network are located in the 'Workgroup' field.

 'Anonymous access' option is enabled by default in the 'Users' section.
 Access to the file server from computers and mobile devices running Android, Microsoft Windows, Apple OS X, and iOS is open to all home network users without authorization.
 You can change this policy and add the 'Folder permission control' component to your Keenetic's operating system to separate user access to folders.
 You will find more information in this article: Folder permission control on a USB drive.